Skip to main content

 Difficulty of game composition

-The ability to compose different games together (ex: using assets from one game inside another) has been one of they key mechanics people have said excites them about decentralized games.
-However, even beyond the fact games be on different chains which makes composing difficult as mentioned before, even being on the same chain does not guarantee easy interoperability.
+The ability to compose different games together (ex: using assets from one game inside another) has been one of the key mechanics people have said excites them about decentralized games.
+However, even beyond the fact that games being on different chains which makes composing difficult as mentioned before, even being on the same chain does not guarantee easy interoperability.

 Say there are two games: A and B